bf2fc6cc711aee1a0c2a/kas-fleet-manager/CONTRIBUTING.md

 * `--v=10`
   * This is local / debug level logging.
 Useful information for tracing through transactions on a local machine during development.
   * This means that given the verbosity setting and the above code, we would see `foo`, `bar`, and `biz` logged.

+## Definition of Done
+* All acceptance criteria specified in JIRA are met
+  * Acceptance criteria to include:
+    * Required feature functionality
+    * Required tests - unit, integration, manual testcases (if relevant)
+    * Required documentation
+* CI and all relevant tests are passing
+* Changes have been verified by one additional reviewer against:
+  * each required environment
+  * each supported upgrade path
+* MR has been merged